 - Lou Reed – The Ostrich

-Open C6 Tuning is an open tuning that you’ll hear less frequently, but is still present on several tunes.
-It is an extended tuning, since it plays a chord with a major 6th.
+Open C6 Tuning is an open tuning that you’ll hear less frequently but is still present on several songs.
+It is an extended tuning since it plays a chord with a major 6th.

-On lap steel guitars, people might tune in Open C6 in different ways, but for a normal guitar, the most common tuning is C A C G C E.
+On lap steel guitars, people might tune in Open C6 in different ways, but for a regular guitar, the most common tuning is C A C G C E.

 This tuning can be heard in:

 - Soundgarden – Head Down

 The New Standard Tuning is an alternate tuning that was invented by Robert Fripp from King Crimson, back in 1983.